Bonjour-ITWS/TableTime-Final_Build/README.md

          -Sign Up Page Also -> Checks to ensure duplicate users cannot be added into the database -Working reservation system/page
-         -Working Sub-Site that allows a user to Check-In to their table, Extend their reservation, and Check-Out
+         -Working Sub-Site that allows a user to Check-In to their table, Extend their reservation, and Check-Out -WORKING EMAIL RESERVATION CONFIRMATION
+         -EMAIL CONFIRMATION WHEN CANCELLING A RESERVATION